 The planet Venus is up at dawn now.
 And it’s very bright, much brighter than any other planet or star.
 But – at this time of year – we always get questions about another bright object in the dawn sky.
 Andy wrote:

-Andy wrote, Early this morning, looking southeast, I saw a beautiful star, bright and multicolored … Can you identify it for me?
+Early this morning, looking south, I saw a beautiful star, bright and multicolored … Can you identify it for me?

-It is enchanting, so much so that – every year, beginning in the fall – we get many, many questions about a multicolored star twinkling in the southeastern to southern sky after midnight.
-This star is Sirius in the constellation Canis Major the Greater Dog.
-It’s sometimes called the Dog Star.
-Sirius is now rising in the southeast in the hours after midnight and can be found in the south at dawn.
-Notice that a line from Orion’s Belt points to Sirius.
+This star is enchanting, so much so that – every year, beginning in Northern Hemisphere autumn – we get many, many questions about a multicolored star twinkling in the southeastern to southern sky after midnight.
+This star typically turns out to be Sirius, which is in the constellation Canis Major the Greater Dog and is sometimes called the Dog Star.

 Bottom line: We get many questions about a bright, colorful, twinkling star on these October mornings.
-It’s the star Sirius in the constellation Canis Major, brightest star in the sky.
-The bright planets Jupiter and Mars are also up before dawn now.
-But you’ll know Sirius, because Orion’s Belt always points to Sirius.
+It’s the star Sirius in the constellation Canis Major, and the brightest star in the sky.
+Plus, you’ll know it’s Sirius, because Orion’s Belt always points to it.